Interview: Elizma Stoltz2019-08-28

 11. What can we expect from you in the near future?

-I'm still trying to grow my art business and get my name out there so hopefully one day I can fulfill my dream of being a full time artist!!
+I'm still trying to grow my art business and get my name out there so hopefully one day I can fulfil my dream of being a full-time artist!!
 My commission work is growing and when I don’t have commissioned pieces on the go I explore different techniques and papers to create my work on.

 Ideally I would also like to promote coloured pencil as a medium to be taken seriously in South Africa as it is still relatively new on the 'fine art' scene whereas it is growing and quite big in other countries now.

 12. What advice would you give young aspiring artists?